leungkimming/MAUIcontainer/README.md

 * Download and able to run our MAUIcontainer PoC in both Android and IOS.
 You cannot run our Blazor wasm App inside MAUIcontainer yet.
 ## Additional Setup
 * First, you cannot browse to https://localhost in your Android/IOS because localhost is the address of your Android/IOS itself, not that of your PC.
-* I ended up using IP address (mime is 192.168.1.136) and you need to change it to that of your PC.
+* We ended up using IP address (mime is 192.168.0.30) and you need to change it to that of your PC.
 In DOS prompt, run ipconfig.
+* Because dotnet6EAA is using Windows Authentication, you must use IIS Express and not .NET 6's Kestrel web server.
 * Add a firewall inbound rule to allow inbound traffic to reach IIS Express.
 ![img](https://raw.githubusercontent.com/wiki/leungkimming/MAUIcontainer/images/firewall.png)
 * Update configuration of Blazor wasm App's IIS Express applicationhost.config<br>